gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 // ...
 ```

-> **Note:** the list of patches need to have all the patches on the given direction.
+> **Note:** the list of patches must contain all the patches on the given direction.
-> In case of doubt, the full list of patches can be given.
-In this case, all the given collections
+> Unnecessary patches are discarded, so in case of doubt, the full list of patches can be given.
-> have to be defined on the same patch set.
+> In this case, all the given collections have to be defined on the same patch set.

 With these matrices, we can compute all the interface *x*-derivatives using the directions
 $`\vec{y_1}, \vec{y_2}, \text{ and } \vec{y_3}`$,